0xricoard/hugo-blog/content/posts/mun-testnet-node-tutorial.md

 sudo systemctl start mund && journalctl -u mund -f -o cat
 ```

 ## You can now logout from your ssh.
-You ccan verify if your node is running properly
+You can verify if your node is running properly
 ```
 mund status
 ```